Volatility forecasting with machine learning and intraday commonality: Related literature

-Third, machine learning (ML) models have demonstrated great potential in finance, such as their applications in asset pricing.
-The high-dimensional nature of ML methods allows for better approximations to unknown and potentially complex data-generating processes, in contrast with traditional economic models. \citet{gu2020empirical} have pointed out the superior performance of ML models for empirical asset pricing. \citet{sirignano2019universal} have used LSTMs to forecast high-frequency price movements, and have provided empirical evidence for the existence of a universal and stationary price formation mechanism.

-Recently, \citet{xiong2015deep} have applied LSTMs to forecast S\&P 500 volatility, with Google domestic trends as predictors, and \citet{bucci2020realized} has demonstrated that RNNs are able to outperform all the traditional econometric methods in forecasting monthly volatility of the S\&P index.
-More recently, \citet{rahimikia2020machine} have compared machine learning models with HAR models for forecasting daily realized volatility by using variables extracted from limit order books and news. \citet{li2020forecasting} have proposed a simple average ensemble model combining multiple machine learning algorithms for forecasting daily (and monthly) realized volatility, and \citet{christensen2021machine} have examined the performance of machine learning models in forecasting one-day-ahead realized volatility with firm-specific characteristics and macroeconomic indicators.
+Third, machine learning models have demonstrated great potential in finance, such as their applications in asset pricing.
+The high-dimensional nature of ML methods allows for better approximations to unknown and potentially complex data-generating processes, in contrast with traditional economic models. \citet{gu2020empirical} have pointed out the superior performance of ML models for empirical asset pricing.
+Recently, \citet{xiong2015deep} have applied LSTMs to forecast S\&P 500 volatility, with Google domestic trends as predictors, and \citet{bucci2020realized} has demonstrated that RNNs are able to outperform all the traditional econometric methods in forecasting monthly volatility of the S\&P index. \citet{rahimikia2020machine} have compared machine learning models with HAR models for forecasting daily realized volatility by using variables extracted from limit order books and news. \citet{li2020forecasting} have proposed a simple average ensemble model combining multiple machine learning algorithms for forecasting daily (and monthly) realized volatility, and \citet{christensen2021machine} have examined the performance of machine learning models in forecasting one-day-ahead realized volatility with firm-specific characteristics and macroeconomic indicators.

-The main goal of the present paper is to assess the usefulness of non-parametric ML models through the lens of forecasting multi-asset intraday volatilities.